jlindeloef/carrotland/README.md

 - As a user I want to get rewarded on each guess if I win.
 - As a user I want clear error messages to help the me enter valid input.

-### Technologies
-1. HTML - To create a basic site
-2. CSS - To create a nice, standout front-end and to give a great user experience
-3. Balsamiq - To create a wireframe

 ## Features
 This game was created by using python coding.